 • How large are your sales closes since implementing your inbound marketing strategy?

-• How long is your sales cycle since implementing your inbound marketing strategy?
+• How long has your sales cycle been since implementing your inbound marketing strategy?

-Inbound marketing is having a demonstrative impact on the overall sales and marketing of every company across every industry.
-But it doesn’t work in a vacuum, it works alongside your outbound and other sales and marketing strategies.
-To maximize ROI, you have to be dedicated and work to ensure you are building momentum and authority in your industry.
-Growing your readership, growing your network, growing and sharing with your social following… all of this takes an incredible amount of time and effort.
+Inbound marketing is having a demonstrable impact on the overall sales and marketing of every company across every industry.
+However, it doesn’t work in a vacuum; it complements your outbound and other sales and marketing strategies.
+To maximize ROI, you must be dedicated and work to ensure you are building momentum and establishing authority in your industry.
+Growing your readership, expanding your network, and growing and sharing with your social following —all of this takes an incredible amount of time and effort.

 I’m not selling a program that I don’t believe in.
-I’m selling a system that has grown our reach and revenue with our agency for 7 years straight.
+I’m selling a system that has helped our agency grow its reach and revenue for 7 years straight.
 And we’ve done the same for dozens of marketing and technology companies.
-Those who appreciate the value and effort long-term absolutely recognize the results.
+Those who appreciate the value and effort in the long term recognize the results.

 Douglas Karr